Single Sign-On (SSO) audit events are records of user or system actions for accessing the SSO services.

 - Identity Source: Event for adding, deleting, or editing an identity source.

-In the vSphere Client, event data is displayed in the Monitor tab.
+In the vSphere Client and the vSphere Web Client, event data is displayed in the Monitor tab.
 See the vSphere Monitoring and Performance documentation.

 SSO audit event data includes the following details: